 In college, uninspired by freshman and sophomore year computer science classes, he started thinking about better ways to communicate online that didn't involve gathering everyone into a homogenous global network like Facebook or Twitter.
 Between classes he started working on LunchTable(s), a site where people could split off into small groups called "tables" and interact with each other in real time.
 Though some of his friends used it, it never really took off.

 Baer immediately found a local startup to work for after college, helping build an augmented reality platform called FreshAiR.
 Here he applied his knowledge of the web, and soon picked up native Android and iOS development to assist the two other developers on the small team.

 After a summer working there, he moved to north Florida and continued working remotely.
 But when the business model eventually didn't play out for the company, he joined a Jacksonville-based startup called SportsYapper, soon slipping into a role as Android developer.
 As he settled into the daily grind, on the side he worked on LunchTable(s), looking to whitelabel it.
 When an early client fell through, he split off the product into one called LunchTable, a seamless, anonymous group chat app, and presented it at the city's crowdfunding festival, One Spark.
 While little perspired from the event, the ideas behind it would solidify and grow in later projects.

-Two and a half years later, he left Breezy to focus on Write.as full-time.
-Throughout 3 years of unhurried, organic growth, Write.as has grown to host 80,000 articles written in over 50 different languages, and sees more than 300,000 visitors every month.
+Today he builds the Android and iOS apps for Breezy during the day, and works on Write.as on nights and weekends.
+After 2½ years of unhurried, organic growth, Write.as has grown to host 36,000 articles in over 50 different languages, and sees more than 40,000 visitors every month.